naikibro/jokeGenerator/README.md

 # Today's joke is

 ```
-Why did the IT technician go to art class?
-To learn how to draw windows!
+Why did the horse go behind the tree?
+To change its jockeys!
 ```

 ![lmao gif](docs/assets/images/lmao.gif)